bagrinsergiu/BitBlox-KB/publishing/third-party-domains/1and1/index.rst

 		|bitblox-connect-domain|

-14. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take up to 48 hours for changes to take effect).
+14. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take up to 48 hours for changes to take effect)

     .. class:: screenshot